 python dirsmash.py -u <target URL> -w <wordlist file> -t <number of threads>

-Replace <target URL> with the URL of the target web application or server, <wordlist file> with the path to the wordlist file you want to use, and <number of threads> with the number of threads you want to use for the brute forcing process.
+with the path to the wordlist file you want to use, and <number of threads>

 DirSmash will then begin sending HTTP requests to the target server for each directory and file in the wordlist file.
 The script will log any status codes indicating the existence of the directory or file.
 This information can then be used to further investigate potential vulnerabilities and secure the web application or server.